 The top things to do in Hermanus is whale watching, wine tasting in the Hemel-en-Aarde valley, and visiting the beach.
-The beautiful seaside town Hermanus, located southeast of Cape Town in South Africa, is world renowned as a fantastic whale-watching destination.
+The beautiful seaside town is located southeast of Cape Town in South Africa and is world renowned as a fantastic whale-watching destination.
 Formerly a little fishing village, but now a premier holiday location this beautiful beach destination has tons of activities and entertainment for all tastes ranging from adventure activities to getting pampered in fancy spa’s and playing golf.

 Table of Contents

 There are stunning beaches for swimming, surfing, and sunbathing on the Walker Bay coastline in the town of Hermanus and nearby neighboring villages.
 Home to several pristine white sandy beaches like Voëlklip Beach and Grotto Beach, it is easy to see why this is such a popular beach destination.

 Grotto Beach is the longest beach in Hermanus, this beautiful sandy beach with mountains in the background has blue flag status.
 It is one of 45 beaches in South Africa receiving this high rating for water quality, services, and safety.
 Grotto is a fantastic beach for walking, playing, swimming, sunbathing, or taking your dog for a walk.

 Voëlklip Beach, Kamma Baai, and Langbaai are located close together in Hermanus town and have sandy beaches with surrounding rocky outcrops, they are popular spots for sunbathing, playing with beach toys, and surfing in Hermanus with lifesavers on duty in summer.
 These beaches are connected by a cliff path that runs alongside it.